Presidency of Lyndon B. Johnson: 1965–1966

-Slowly and quietly Johnson waited until early 1965 before starting an eight-week bombing campaign against North Vietnam.
-It had little apparent effect.
-In a campaign known as Operation Rolling Thunder the U.S. would continue to bomb North Vietnam until late 1968, dropping 864,000 tons of bombs over three and a half years.
-Operation Rolling Thunder In March 1965, McGeorge Bundy called for American ground operations.
+Johnson decided on a systematic bombing campaign in February 1965 after an attack by Viet Cong guerrillas on Pleiku Air Base, killing eight Americans.
+The eight-week bombing campaign became known as Operation Rolling Thunder.
+The U.S. would continue to bomb North Vietnam until late 1968, dropping 864,000 tons of bombs over three and a half years.
+In March 1965, McGeorge Bundy called for American ground operations.
 Johnson agreed and also quietly changed the mission from defensive to offensive operations.
+On March 8, 1965, two Marine battalions, 3,500 troops, went ashore near Da Nang, the first time U.S. combat forces had been sent to mainland Asia since the Korean War.

+In a classified memorandum dated a week later that was declassified in 2012, CIA intelligence noted that MACV and ARVN estimated that the Viet Cong had grown by more than a third over the previous year to approximately 37,000 to 60,000 regulars and 80,000 to 120,000 irregular forces (including 21,000 to 60,000 troops recruited from within South Vietnam), while the South Vietnamese military continued to have a high desertion rate despite rising strength after high levels of attrition in early 1964.

+In June, South Vietnamese Ambassador Maxwell D. Taylor reported that the bombing offensive against North Vietnam had been ineffective and that the South Vietnamese army was outclassed and in danger of collapse.
 In late July, McNamara and Johnson's top advisors recommended an increase in U.S. soldiers from 75,000 to over 200,000.
 Johnson agreed but felt boxed in by unpalatable choices.
 If he sent additional troops he would be attacked as an interventionist, and if he did not, he thought he risked being impeached.
-Under the command of General Westmoreland, U.S. forces increasingly engaged in search and destroy operations in South Vietnam.
+Under the command of General William Westmoreland, U.S. forces increasingly engaged in search and destroy operations in South Vietnam.
 By October 1965, there were over 200,000 troops deployed in Vietnam.
 Most of these soldiers were drafted after leaving high school, and disproportionately came from poor families.
 College students could obtain deferments.